Jakobimatrix/efficient_cpp/basics/keywords.md

 ## const Variable
 A `const` variable does not change its value and is defined at runtime.
 **Mark all variables `const` which do not change value throughout their lifetime.**
-This helps the compiler to optimise your code.
+This helps the compiler to optimize your code.

 ## consteval Function
 A call to a function flagged `consteval` must be direct or indirect result in an compile time known expression.
 So it can not be called during runtime.